AbdAlrhmanGhzawi/Book-reader-quotes-creater/README.md

-Java desktop app (MVVM) with SQLite database for reading books and generating quotes locally
+Java app (MVVM) with SQLite database for reading books and generating quotes locally